ferrara94/SalernoShop-WebApp/README.md

 - [ ] right click on project + run as Spring Boot App
 - [ ] by command line lunch: mvn spring-boot:run
+- [ ] by using the Dockerfile located in the Docker directory

 ---